eddyerburgh/notes/docs/computer-networking/internet/ipv4.md

 _IHL_ represents the total length of the header length in 32-bit words.
 Since IHL is 4 bits, the max header size is 15 32-bit words {% cite intro-computer-networks -l 186 %}.

-The _Differentiated Services (DS) field_ is used to specify preferential handling for certain packets, e.g. those involved in VoIP.
+The _DS (Differentiated services) Field_ is used to specify preferential handling for certain packets, e.g. those involved in VoIP.

-_Total length_ is the length of the datagram in octets.
+_Total Length_ is the length of the datagram in octets.

 _Time to Live_ is used to stop routing loops.
 It's decremented by 1 at each router.
 If it reaches `0`, the packet is dropped.